 Education to prevent and treatment referrals of persons who abuse prescription or street drugs are important and primary approaches to drug addiction.
 Laws addressing overdose immunity are designed to provide for improved emergency intervention in certain life-threatening drug abuse situations.

 - NCSL Health Program, Prevention of Prescription Drug Overdose and Abuse

-- States with 911 criminal immunity laws: California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Illinois, Massachusetts, New Jersey, New Mexico, New York, North Carolina, Rhode Island, Utah, Vermont, Washington and Wisconsin.
+- States with 911 criminal immunity laws: California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Louisiana, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, New York, North Carolina, Rhode Island, Utah, Vermont, Washington and Wisconsin.

-- States with immunity laws related to prescribing and administrating of overdose reverse drugs: California, Colorado, Connecticut, District of Columbia, Illinois, Indiana, Kentucky, Maryland, Massachusetts, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Rhode Island, Tennessee, Utah, Vermont, Virginia, Washington and Wisconsin.
+- States with immunity laws related to prescribing and administrating overdose reverse drugs: California, Colorado, Connecticut, District of Columbia, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Rhode Island, Tennessee, Utah, Vermont, Virginia, Washington and Wisconsin.

 - Colorado Revised Statute § 18-1-712 (criminal immunity); Colorado Revised Statute § 13-21-108-7 (civil immunity)

 - Ohio (2013) SB 57 (Session Law #29)